hattiza/scrumble/README.md

 * FCC: Legacy Python for Everybody
 * Udacity: Intro to Python for AI Programmers [UD Python]
 * FCC: College Algebra with Python
-    * Learn Ratios and Proportions, Not started
+    * Learn Ratios and Proportions
-    * Learn How to Solve for X, Not started
+    * Learn How to Solve for X
-    * Learn Fractions and Decimals, Not started
+    * Learn Fractions and Decimals
-    * Learn Functions and Graphing, Not started
+    * Learn Functions and Graphing
-    * Learn Linear Functions, Not started
+    * Learn Linear Functions

 #### Daily standup